 Let's face it!
 We're a whole lot more fun to be around—and parenting is immensely easier—when we're well-rested, well-exercised, and well-fed physically, mentally, emotionally, and spiritually.

-Our First Responsibility and Priority as a Parent
+Self-Care IS Our First Responsibility and Priority as a Parent!

-Whether you're a new mom or have been in this game for years, it's crucial to be kind to yourself and give yourself the support you need.
+Whether you're a new mom, a working mom, or have been in this game for years, it's crucial to be kind to yourself and give yourself the support you need.
 With more conscious parenting, you can up-level your parenting tool belt and be energized for whatever challenges come your way.
 And the most effective ways to truly be conscious parents are to raise self-awareness and give yourself compassion while striving to be your best each day.

 Below are some parenting skills and tips for cultivating an attitude of positivity and finding that work-life balance.
 It's critical to stay encouraged as you navigate this most important yet challenging role.